-- 430 these dynamics are influenced by the contribution of the deep layer, itself mainly which is controlled by the parametrization of the thickness of this deep layer.
+controlled by the parametrization of the thickness of this deep layer.
 Nevertheless, the calibrations of the three models clearly require to be improved in order to better simulate the discharges at the outlets, in particular for the Orbieu catchment and for the SSF-DWF model.
-However, since this paper focuses on comparing the soil moisture dynamic SSD dynamics simulation according to the soil physics considered in the model, and considering that the variety in the structures of the considered events (see section 1) is a limit to - 435 model performances, the calibration proposed by Douinot (2016) accuracy, the calibrations proposed by Douinot et al. (2018) and Garambois et al. (2015) are directly applied to this work.
+However, since this paper focuses on comparing the SSD dynamics simulation according to the soil physics considered in the model, and considering that the variety in the structures of the considered events (see section 1) is a limit to model accuracy, the calibrations proposed by Douinot et al. (2018) and Garambois et al. (2015) are directly applied

+330 to this work.
 As the SSF model doesn't involved additional parameters, the same calibration is used for the SSF and the base model, given by Douinot et al. (2018) for the Ardeche catchment and Garambois et al. (2015) for the Orbieu catchment.
 The SSF-DWF model involves to also calibrate the depth of the deep layer.
-Therefore, the calibrations of the SSF-DWF model performed by Douinot et al. (2018) for both the Orbieu and the Ardeche - 440 catchment are used.
+Therefore, the calibrations of the SSF-DWF model performed by Douinot et al. (2018) for both the Orbieu and the Ardeche catchment are used.